martin-galajda/object-detection/README.md

 from models.yolov3.object_detector import ObjectDetector as YOLOv3ObjectDetector

 yolov3_detector = YOLOv3ObjectDetector(
-    # Be verbose about times about inference
+    # Be verbose about times for inference
     verbose=True,

     # Enable logging of the device placement